-Ancient Hindu law does not allow dissolution of marriage however painful cohabitation may be.
+Ancient Hindu law does not allow the dissolution of marriage, no matter how painful cohabitation it may be.
 Although, in some communities, divorce is allowed by custom, there are some grounds in which Hindu law allows separation or desertion.
 But it doesn’t have the effect of divorce or results like a dissolution of marriage tie completely.
 A Hindu married women can seek for separation and maintenance from her husband upon fulfilling some grounds that are mentioned in THE HINDU MARRIED WOMEN’S RIGHT TO SEPARATE RESIDENCE AND MAINTENANCE ACT, 1946.

 The grounds for separation are:

 - if he is suffering from any loathsome disease not contracted from her;